tensorflow/community/rfcs/20190821-nodejs-saved-model.md

 ### User-facing code

-This project will provide a new API `tf.node.loadSavedModel` to load a SavedModel as a new class `TFSavedModel` in Node.js which can be used by the user to execute the SavedModel for inference.
+This project will provide a new API `tf.node.loadSavedModel` to load a Signature in SavedModel as a new class `TFSavedModel` in Node.js, which can be used to execute the SavedModel Signature for inference.

-The loadSavedModel API takes a `path` param, which is the absolute path to the SavedModel directory.
-It returns a `TFSavedModel` object, implementing [InferenceModel](https://github.com/tensorflow/tfjs/blob/81225adc2fcf6fcf633b4119e4b89a3bf55be824/tfjs-core/src/model_types.ts#L36) class.
+The loadSavedModel API takes a `path`, which is the absolute path to the SavedModel directory, a `tag_set` to identify which MetaGraph to load, and `signature` name as params.
+It returns a `TFSavedModel` object, implementing [tf.InferenceModel](https://github.com/tensorflow/tfjs/blob/81225adc2fcf6fcf633b4119e4b89a3bf55be824/tfjs-core/src/model_types.ts#L36) class.

 ```
-const savedMode = tf.node.loadSavedModel(__dirname + 'saved_model_dir');
+const savedModel = tf.node.loadSavedModel(__dirname + 'saved_model_dir', 'tag_set', 'signature_def_name');
 ```

-The returned TFSavedModel object has a `predict()` function to execute the SavedModel serving_default signature for inference.
-The param of this predict() function would be a single tensor if there is single input for the model, an array of tensors or named tensor map if the model has multiple inputs.
+The returned TFSavedModel object has a `predict()` function to execute the SavedModel signature for inference.
+The param of this predict() function would be a single tensor if there is single input for the model or an array of tensors if the model has multiple inputs.

 The TFSaveModel object also has an `execute()` function to execute the inference for the input tensors and return activation values for specified output node names.

 ```
 const input = tensor1d([123], 'int32');
-// Execute default signatureDef of the SavedModel
+// Execute the loaded signatureDef of the SavedModel
 const output = savedMode.predict([input_tensors]);

-// Execute multiple signatureDefs of the SavedModel
-const output = savedMode.execute({'input_op_names':input_tensors}, ['output_op_names']);
 ```